Vincent Astor: Death

 Vincent Astor died on February 3, 1959, of a heart attack in his apartment at 120 East End Avenue in Manhattan.
-He left all of his money to the Vincent Astor foundation, with Brooke surprising many.
+He left all of his money to the Vincent Astor Foundation, with Brooke serving as its chairwoman, surprising many.
 She continued his philanthropic work.

 Astor was first interred at his "Ferncliff Casino" estate ("Astor Courts") along the Hudson River in Rhinebeck, New York.
 The home included an indoor tennis pavilion, two squash courts, and the country's first indoor heated pool.
-When his widow, Brooke Astor, later disposed of the property, he was reinterred in the Sleepy Hollow Cemetery in Sleepy Hollow, New York.
-Brooke is buried next to him.
+When Brooke Astor later disposed of the property, she had him reinterred in Sleepy Hollow Cemetery in Sleepy Hollow, New York.
+Brooke is buried beside him.

 His half-brother John Jacob Astor VI, known as "Jakey", felt cheated and resentfully stated that Vincent "had the legal, not the moral right to keep all the money".
 Jakey sued Brooke to inherit his money.
 He was certain that Vincent was "mentally incompetent" when signing his last will in June 1958 due to frequent smoking and alcoholism, although Brooke insisted otherwise.
 While Vincent was hospitalized, Brooke often brought him liquor.
 Jakey accused her of using the liquor to influence the will in her favor.
 Jakey ended up settling for $250,000.
-The rest of the money remained with the Vincent Astor foundation and Brooke.
+The rest of the money remained with the Vincent Astor Foundation and Brooke.

+Legacy

 Mount Astor

 A mountain in Antarctica bears Astor's name.
 Rising to a height of 3,710 m, Mount Astor is located in the Hays Mountains of the Queen Maud Range, and was named by Rear Admiral Richard Byrd on his November 1929 expedition flight to the South Pole.
 Astor had been a contributing philanthropist to the expedition.

+Astor Challenge Cup

+In 1915, Vincent presented the Astor Challenge Cup trophy to the winner of the Astor Cup auto race.
+The original cup is now held by INDYCAR, LLC, which is a descendant of Fisher's Indianapolis Motor Speedway, as both are now owned by Roger Penske.
+On October 12, 2011, Indycar announced that the Astor Challenge Cup would be presented annually as the new championship trophy for the IndyCar Series.
+It was first presented to Dario Franchitti on February 13, 2012, during the organisation's State of INDYCAR address at Hilbert Circle Theatre.
+The winning driver and team owner are each presented with a scaled replica of the trophy during official INDYCAR business meetings.
+Since 2012, the trophy has been presented at the final race of the season.